Punch & Stamp Presses

-Coils or blanks of metal can be shaped into almost any desired form using an industrial stamping press or punch press machine.
+Coils or blanks of metal can be shaped into almost any desired form using an industrial stamping press or mechanical punch presses.

-The team at Cambridge Dynamics – experts in the design and manufacture of custom automation equipment – regularly employs this technique in the process of fabricating highly accurate bespoke components and parts to a client’s detailed specification.
+The team at Cambridge Dynamics – experts in the design and manufacture of custom automation equipment – regularly employs this technique in the process of fabricating highly accurate bespoke components and parts to a client’s detailed specification across an extensive range of industries.

 The experienced team at Cambridge Dynamics use a punch or stamp press to “press” flat sheet metal into a particular shape.